Lindencrone Mansion: 19th century: Raben, Fibiger, Broch and Næser

 Lindencrone did not recover from his economic difficulties and had to part with the property in 1811.
 The buyer was count Frederik Christian Raben, a widely traveled amateur naturalist, who owned the Christiansholm estate on Lolland.
 In 1816, he rented the building out to the Swedish state as a new home for their diplomatic mission in Copenhagen but the embassy moved again after a few years.

 The Raben family owned the Lindencrone Mansion until 1840.
 It was then acquired by Adolph Christian Fibiger, a manufacturer of ship sails, who built the neighbouring property at Sankt Annæ Plads 1–3.
 The following owners were Caroline Fibiger, his widow, Gustav E. Broch, a lawyer, and the merchant Albert Næser.

 The property was home to 23 residents in three households at the 1840 census.
 Adolph Christian Fibiger resided in the building with his wife Caroline Hedevig Klingberg, their four-year-old twin sons Adolph Wilhelm Fibiger and Peter Christian Fibiger, one male servant and two maids.
 Five sercants for grand Minister Baron Schoultz von Aschenraden were also residing together in the building.
 Søren Petersen, a carriage maker, resided in the rear wing with his wife Johanne Søeholm, their two-year-old daughter Ane Hansine Petersen, one maid, three carriage makers (employees) and four apprentices.

-Søren Petersen was still based in the rear wing qat the 1845 censes.
+Søren Petersen was still based in the rear wing at the 1845 census.